juntao/arenztopia/content/news/Issue 10.md

 ## Lorenzo gives a speech
 by Sam-Louis Alrocaet

-On Monday, the King, Lorenzo Avila, gave a speech.
+On Monday, the President, Lorenzo Avila, gave a speech.
 It was aired on ATV and ANN.
 The speech addressed the coronavirus and many of the issues in the economy.
 Here's a quote:

 > We will persevere through these difficulties
 > with the help of the populace, and in order to